Home > Intro to Analytics

 Description: These tables show you the distribution of computer Operating Systems and Browsers your incoming chatters are using.

 Purpose: This can be useful data for a SaaS support team, or for your web developers.
-If you have a lot of visitors using older versions of Internet Explorer, for instance, you may want to invest some time into making sure your website has excellent backwards-compatibility.
+If you have a lot of visitors using older versions, for instance, you may want to invest some time into making sure your website has excellent backwards-compatibility.

 Description: This is a list of the top URLs where chats were started (either Reactive or Proactive).